rychipman/ABCPlayer/README.md

 ABCPlayer
 =========

 Java application that plays ABC Music files.
-Written with Ryan Chipman and Danielle Man for MIT 6.005 project.
+Written with Harihar Subramanyam and Danielle Man for MIT 6.005 project.